InvoxiPlayGames/DELTARUNNER/game_change.md

 # DELTARUNNER Linux game_change implementation

-DELTARUNNER's implementation of game_change differs a lot from Windows, and acts closely to how it behaves on macOS.
+DELTARUNNER's implementation of game_change differs a lot from GMS game_change on Windows, and acts closely to how it behaves on macOS.

 When game_change is invoked, DELTARUNNER:
 * Sets environment variables to keep window state persistent. (inspired by macOS)